Police Action Counseling Team (PACT)

 PACT provides crisis intervention to children who witness or have been victims of violence, to reduce trauma and to ultimately interrupt the cycle of family violence.

 Historically, Chelsea has had high rates of child abuse and child neglect reports to the Massachusetts Department of Children and Families and high violence-related injuries in the community.
 Youth and family violence emerged as the main area of concern for the Chelsea community during a health assessment process completed by CCHI in 1996.
-In response, the Community Health Improvement Team of MGH Chelsea developed programs, including PACT, to address and prevent such violence in its earliest stages.
+In response, the Community Health Improvement Team at the MGH Chelsea Healthcare Center developed programs, including PACT, to address and prevent such violence in its earliest stages.

 The Police Action Counseling Team (PACT) is an police-mental health partnership which teams a mental health clinician with Chelsea Police officers to provide clinical intervention to children.
 Officers are trained to identify children (and sometimes other vulnerable persons) at the scenes of police calls where they are victims of or witnesses to violence or other trauma.
 The goal of PACT interventions is to lessen the impact of traumatic experiences on the health and mental health of these children.
 Swift interventions aim to facilitate children’s active participation in their own well-being, promote resilience and to increase parental knowledge of the symptoms and longer term effects of trauma.